 3.2 PRODUCT MATERIAL COMPOSITION

-The wallcovering is composed of a combination of PVC film, adhesive, different pigments, and a woven backing made of polyester and cotton (Table 5).
+The wallcovering is composed of a combination of PVC film, adhesive, binder, different pigments, and a non-woven backing made of polyester and cellulose (Table 5).

 Table 5.
 The percent material composition of the wallcovering product.